- Future Students

 Theses lectures are designed for tribal planners and directors as well as MPO's, TTPO's and state, city, or county planners who work with tribes in their regions.

 The lectures provide the basics of federal Indian policy and law and the framework created for tribal government planning.
 A study guide and suggested reading materials and web sites will be made available for participants.
-Each lecture will be recorded live and access to the recordings will be made available after the webinar.
+Each lecture was recorded live and access to the recordings will be made available after registration for the series.

 Margo Hill, JD, a Spokane Tribal member is an Assistant Professor of Urban and Regional Planning and Tribal Planning in EWU's Urban Planning Programs and has a JD from Gonzaga University and an MURP from EWU, and has served as a tribal program manager, a tribal attorney and judge, and has research interests in traditional tribal cultures, tribal law, and tribal planning.